viluon/Desktox/README.md

 # Desktox
-Desktox is a set of Lua graphics libraries for [ComputerCraft](computercraft.info).
+Desktox is a set of pure Lua graphics libraries for [ComputerCraft](http://computercraft.info).
 It aims to be fast, hackable, and easy to use.

 ## Libraries
 Desktox consists of multiple (in)dependent packages.